SKalt/SKalt.github.io/content/projects/brzozowski_ts.md

 ## Compile-time RegExp checking is feasible

-Typescript's type system is [Turing-complete][turing], so parsing and evaluating regular expressions is definitely possible.
+TypeScript's type system is [Turing-complete][turing], so parsing and evaluating regular expressions is definitely possible.
 I've already see things like [solving N-Queens][n-queens], [parsing and evaluating SQL][sql], or [implementing deterministic finite automata][dfa] in the wild.

 Ignoring the question of "should I do this", only the question "how to check if a RegEx matches a string at compile-time" remains.